-As suggested above, because the phonological access deficit hypothesis predicts that DYS children will show a greater decrement in performance when the cognitive and short-term memory demands are high, including tasks that vary in these demands is also informative.
-Identification tests require the child to link the token heard to a specific label: These tests evaluate a more linguistic level of processing but require relatively low cognitive and memory loads.
+As suggested above, as the phonological access deficit hypothesis predicts that DYS children will show a greater decrement in performance when the cognitive and short-term memory demands are high, including tasks that vary in these demands is also informative.
+Identification tests require the child to link the token heard to a specific label: these tests evaluate a more linguistic level of processing but require relatively low cognitive and memory loads.
 Discrimination tests, in which children are asked to select one token out of three that differs in an initial consonant, impose a greater cognitive and memory load.
-This is especially the case in the high-variability (multiple-talker or multiple-intonation) conditions: Children are required to attend to phonemically relevant variability (consonant identity) while ignoring the phonemically irrelevant (talker and intonation) variability.
+This is especially the case in the high-variability (multiple-talker or multiple-intonation) conditions: children are required to attend to phonemically-relevant variability (consonant identity) while ignoring the phonemically-irrelevant (talker and intonation) variability.
 Larger group differences for the discrimination conditions would therefore support the phonological access deficit hypothesis.

+Method

-Method Participants
+Participants

 All participants were monolingual British English children.
 DYS children were recruited in specialist schools as well as in mainstream schools with a dyslexia unit.
-AR children were mainly recruited from the same schools as the DYS participants and through personal contacts.
+Average readers were mainly recruited from the same schools as the DYS participants and through personal contacts.
 To be included in the study, all participants had to pass a pure-tone hearing screening test at 0.5, 1.0, 2.0 and 4.0 kHz at 20 dB HL.
-They were also required to score better than the 25th percentile in nonverbal IQ, verbal IQ, and receptive grammar tests (≥ 90).
-Nonverbal IQ was measured using the block design of the Wechsler Intelligence Scale for Children (WISC-IV; Wechsler, 2004), verbal IQ with the British Picture Vocabulary Scale (BPVS; Dunn, Dunn, Whetton, & Burley, 1998), and receptive grammar using the Test of Receptive Grammar (TROG; Bishop, 2005; see Table 1).
-To be included in the DYS group, children had to have an official diagnosis of dyslexia by a chartered educational
+They were also required to score better than the 25th percentile in non-verbal IQ, verbal IQ and receptive grammar tests (≥ 90).
+Non-verbal IQ was measured using the block design of the WISC IV (Wechsler, 2004), verbal IQ with the British Picture Vocabulary Scale (Dunn et al., 1998) and receptive grammar using the Test of Receptive Grammar (Bishop, 2005) (see Table 1).
+To be included within the DYS group, children had to have an official diagnosis of dyslexia by a chartered educational psychologist; they were excluded from the study if they were additionally diagnosed with a co-morbid disorder (SLI, autism, ADHD, dyspraxia).
+Average readers were included in the study if they scored at or above a standard score of 100 on the summed word and pseudoword score for the TOWRE reading test (Torgesen et al., 1999) and if they were free of any learning disability as reported by the school.

-Table 1.
-Ages and standardized scores for tests of grammar, nonverbal IQ, verbal IQ, phonological short-term memory (STM), and reading for children with dyslexia (DYS) and age-matched children with average reading ability (AR).

-DYS group o(n = 34) AR group (n = 25) Characteristic М SD М SD t p Age (months) 147.3 15.0 146.8 15.4 -0.14 .89 Grammar (TROG) 100.8 7.8 107.3 7.4 3.18 .002 Nonverbal IQ (WISC) 98.5 9.6 104.0 8.6 2.22 .03 Verbal IQ (BPVS) 103.4 11.1 115.9 12.1 4.08 < .001 Phonological STM (CNRep) 80.5 10.7 92.9 5.8 -5.14 < .001 Word reading (TOWRE) 83.7 8.9 108.9 11.0 9.7 < .001 Nonword reading (TOWRE) 80.0 12.7 121.1 8.5 14.0 < .001 Reading (aggregate score) 78.2 11.9 118.2 10.5 13.4 < .001 psychologist; they were excluded from the study if they were additionally diagnosed with a comorbid disorder (specific language impairment, autism, ADHD, dyspraxia).
-AR children were included in the study if they scored at or above a standard score of 100 on the summed word and pseudoword score for the Test of Word Reading Efficiency (TOWRE; Torgesen, Wagner, & Rashotte, 1999) and if they were free of any learning disability as reported by the school.
 Participants were informed that they were free to withdraw at any stage of the study and that individual data would not be disclosed.
-Participants in this study were a subset of a larger cohort tested in a previous study (Messaoud-Galusi et al., 2011); these were all the children from the previous study who were still contactable (i.e., had not changed schools) and agreed to participate in this second study.
+Participants in this study were a subset of a larger cohort tested in a previous study (Messaoud-Galusi et al., 2011); these were all the children from the previous study who were still contactable (i.e. had not changed schools) and agreed to participate in this second study.
 The standardized tests used for the selection of participants and the tests of phonological awareness and phonological short-term memory (see below) were therefore carried out between 9 and 20 months before this test battery was administered, but the reading tests were administered together with it.
-Ethical approval was granted by the University College London Research Ethics Committee.
+Ethical approval was granted by the UCL Research Ethics Committee.